caseywdunn/worldmagneticmodel/readme.md

 - `src/` a reduced implementation meant to be called from other code in a minimal environment.
 Incorporates some code from `wmm_point.c` into a simplified `GeomagnetismLibrary.c`

+## Usage

+To interogate a single point:

+    ./src/magpoint 30.0 -70.0 400.0 2025.0

+To run a series of tests:

+    ./src/magpoint -t WMM2025_TestValues.txt

 ## Notes on the NOAA report

 "All variables in this section adhere to the following measurement conventions: angles are in radians, lengths are in meters, magnetic intensities are in nanoteslas (nT)"